 Jussi Chydenius is a highly versatile musician: a bass singer, drummer and composer.
 He began his musical career as the drummer of Don Huonot, one of Finland’s most popular rock groups in the 1990s, and remained with the group until 2001.
 He is a founding member of the Rajaton vocal ensemble, which was established in 1997 and won the Contest for Vocal Ensembles in Tampere in 1999.
-He has written music for Rajaton and for choirs in Finland and abroad.
+Besides composing for Rajaton Chydenius has written music for choirs in Finland and abroad.
 He has been a member of the jury of the Contest for Vocal Ensembles since 2003.

 Karoliina Kantelinen is a singer and ethnomusicologist specialising in folk singing styles of various nations.
-She is currently completing an artistically oriented doctorate at the Folk Music Department of the Sibelius Academy while also appearing as a solo performer and in various ensembles such as Värttinä, Suden aika, Ketsurat, No-One’s Land, Set’Akat and the Paul Taulor OrCHestra (Switzerland).
-In addition to her international performig career, she teaches ethnic singing at the Sibelius Academy, gives lectures on folk music and gives workshops for choirs and vocal ensembles in Finland and abroad.
+She is currently completing an artistically oriented doctorate at the Folk Music Department of the Sibelius Academy while also appearing as a solo performer and in various ensembles such as Värttinä, Suden aika, Ketsurat, Set’Akat and the Paul Taylor OrCHestra (Switzerland).
+In addition to her international performig career, Kantelinen teaches ethnic singing at the Sibelius Academy, gives lectures on folk music and gives workshops for choirs and vocal ensembles in Finland and abroad.